StefanKreidel/tech-blog/docs/_posts/2023-03-19-spring-webmvc-servlet-threading.markdown

 #### A Word on Spring WebClient

-As mentioned before, RestTemplate is already in maintenance mode and [Spring recommends](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) using `WebClient` instead.
+As mentioned before, `RestTemplate` is already in maintenance mode and [Spring recommends](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#rest-resttemplate) using `WebClient` instead.
 The latter is part of Spring Webflux and therefore non-blocking.
 So why and how should we use WebClient for Spring Web applications then?

-The answer to this is [just one click away]({{ site.baseurl }}{% post_url 2023-04-04-spring-webmvc-with-webclient %}) in another post!
+The answer to this is [just one click away]({{ site.baseurl }}{% post_url 2023-04-04-spring-webmvc-with-webclient %}), in another post!

 ## 6. What about Netty